0x444454/mandelbr8/README.md

 There are two different fixed-point notations using "Q" numbers.
 TI and ARM.
 I am using ARM notation.
 More info here:
 https://en.wikipedia.org/wiki/Q_(number_format)

-The current implementation uses Q5.11, so integers up to |16| can be represented.
+The current implementation uses Q5.11, so integers in the range [-15 .. +15] can be represented.
 The Mandelbrot set is contained in a circle with radius 2.
 However, during calculation, numbers greater than 2 are encountered, depending on the point being calculated.
 Here is the maximum magnitude reached for each point during the calculation: